- CSRC Home

 A block cipher mode, or mode, for short, is an algorithm that features the use of a symmetric key block cipher algorithm to provide an information service, such as confidentiality or authentication.

-Currently, NIST has approved twelve modes of the approved block ciphers in a series of special publications.
-As summarized on the Current Modes page, there are six confidentiality modes (ECB, CBC, OFB, CFB, CTR, and XTS-AES), one authentication mode (CMAC), and five combined modes for confidentiality and authentication (CCM, GCM, KW, KWP, and TKW).
+Currently, NIST has approved fourteen modes of the approved block ciphers in a series of special publications.
+As summarized on the Current Modes page, there are eight confidentiality modes (ECB, CBC, OFB, CFB, CTR, XTS-AES, FF1, and FF3), one authentication mode (CMAC), and five combined modes for confidentiality and authentication (CCM, GCM, KW, KWP, and TKW).

 Several other modes have been submitted to NIST for consideration; the submission documents are available at the Modes Development page.
 NIST welcomes public input on whether to approve any of these modes.
 Comments may be submitted to EncryptionModes@nist.gov.